-Bread is the easiest source of Carbs.
+Bread Fresh Longer is the easiest source of Carbs.
 It is also the fastest solution for a busy working day breakfast.
 But, eating stale and moldy bread isn’t really preferable at all.

 Are you tired of eating stale bread instead of storing it?
 And most probably you are not being able to figure out what’s wrong with your bread.
 Why your bread is staling?